nekitmm/DLPacker/README.md

 This repo does not contain neural network's weights and rotamer library due to their large size.
 You will need to download them from [here](https://drive.google.com/file/d/11rTpIJwaDMPm2_FgapE2F24ymfXua5lx/view?usp=sharing/view?usp=sharing).

+<h2 align="center">What can this code do?</h2>

+* Restore full-atom protein structure from backbone (packing)
+* Generate structures of point mutants (assumes the backbone has not changed)
+* Pack or refine parts of proteins structure (e.g. after you modelled some missing loop)
+* Restore partially of fully missing side chains (to be implemented)
+* *probably more*

 <h2 align="center">Usage</h2>

 As easy as three lines of code: